coderamen666/srd-v3.5-md/spells/spells-s.md

 air, affecting creatures within it.
 The spell affects a total number of Hit Dice of creatures equal to your caster level (maximum 20).
-Creatures with the fewest HD are affected first; and, among creatures with equal HD, those who are closest to the spell's point of origin are affected first.
+Creatures with the fewest HD are affected first; and, among creatures with equal HD, those who are closest to the spell’s point of origin are affected first.
 Hit Dice that are not sufficient to affect a creature are wasted.
 The spell affects each subject according to its Hit Dice.